Skincare Myths - Debunked

 5. You don't feel the thirst for water as much in winterHydrating your body, and importantly, your skin is not weather dependent.
 You might not feel as thirsty in winter and therefore, tend to forget to drink water.
 However, your body still requires hydration to perform optimally.
 Your skin dries out during winter and drinking water keeps it hydrated, glowing, and supple.
 All the cells require water to function, so reducing your water intake is not a good idea.

-6. No moisturizer if body is covered-Covering your body with clothes is not enough to protect your skin from the elements.
-The extra hydration is required no matter what.
-To keep your skin looking healthy and hydrated, using a body lotion is a good idea as it traps the water content in.
-So now that you know the top 5 skincare myth exposed, you are one step closer to a healthy skin this winter.
-Don’t fall for these myths, and follow your skincare religiously for a healthy glow.
+6. No moisturizer if the body is covered-Covering your body with clothes is not enough to protect your skin from the elements.
+Extra hydration is required no matter what.
+To keep your skin looking healthy and hydrated, using a body lotion is a good idea as it traps the water content.
+So now that you know the top 5 skincare myths exposed, you are one step closer to healthy skin this winter.
+Don't fall for these myths, and follow your skincare religiously for a healthy glow.

 Free Nationwide Shipping and Returns on Orders above Rs.
 800/-

 Promotions, new products and sales.
 Directly to your inbox.